Create a Personal Forensics Lab Part 5: The Windows 7 Workstations

 Enter the Computer Name and Domain, then click OK:

-Enter the domain admin username and password that you created previously, then click OK:
+When prompted, enter the domain administrator username and password you created earlier, then click OK:

-The workstation is now a part of the domain, and basic configuration is complete.
+The workstation is now part of the domain, and basic configuration is complete.

-Whether you set up the x64 version or the 32-bit version of Windows 7 first, the process is exactly the same for the other.
-If you want both versions in your lab, simply follow the process a second time with the alternate version of the OS.
+Whether you set up the x64 or 32-bit version of Windows 7 first, the process is exactly the same for the other.
+If you want both versions in your lab, simply repeat the process with the alternate ISO.

 Extra Credit